 Many people would be surprised at how easy it can be to shave years off their mortgage.

 In the above scenario, the fortnightly repayments on a 30-year term would be $1563.
-Even just an extra $100 per fortnight would take 4 years off the term of the mortgage and reduce their interest repayments by $97,885.
-That’s money they can use to invest elsewhere.
+Even just an extra $100 per fortnight would take 4 years off the term of the mortgage and reduce interest repayments by $97,885.
+That’s money you can use to invest elsewhere.